himaanisrivatsava/BibliA/README.md

 RESEND_TOKEN=
 ```
-Replace the placeholder values with your actual ImageKit, NeonDB, Upstash, and Resend credentials.
-You can obtain these credentials by signing up on the ImageKit, NeonDB, Upstash, and Resend.
+Obtain these credentials by signing up on the ImageKit, NeonDB, Upstash, and Resend and Replace the placeholder values .

 ## Running the Project
 ```